The Mahler measure of exact polynomials in three variables: De Jeu's polylogarithmic complexes

 \subsection{De Jeu's maps}

 Let $C$ be a smooth geometrically connected curve over a number field $k$.
 Denote by $F$ the function field of $C$ and $k(x)$ the residue field of a closed point $x \in C^1$.
-De Jeu \cite[Proposition 5.1] {dJ96} also defined the residue maps
+De Jeu \cite[Proposition 5.1] {dJ96} also defined the residue map

-similarly as Goncharov's residue map (see Section \ref{Gonres}).
+similarly as Goncharov's residue map \eqref{eee}.
 The complex $\widetilde \Mcal_{(3)}^\bullet(C)$ is also defined to be the mapping cone of \eqref{DJresiduemap}.
-As the map $\varphi_{(3)}^2$ \eqref{phi32} and $\varphi_{(2)}^1$ \eqref{phin1} are defined universally up to sign, we have the following (possibly non-commutative) diagram
+As the maps $\varphi_{(3)}^2$ \eqref{phi32} and $\varphi_{(2)}^1$ \eqref{phin1} are defined universally up to sign, we have the following (possibly non-commutative) diagram

 Recall that we have the following cup product of $K$-groups

 Since $K^{(j)}_{2j-i}(X) \simeq H^i_\Mcal(X, \Qbb(j))$ and $K_1^{(1)}(F) \simeq F_\Qbb^\times$, we have